 Chris’ hand went still on the boy’s head, and Dave looked down at the floor.
 Kate waited for Dave to say something soothing to his son, or something to them to indicate that this was not uncommon, just part of the process.
 He continued to study the wooden threshold, curling his bare toes on the floorboards.

-ummer island vacation with her family was supposed to be a restorative time for Kate, who’d lost her close friend Elizabeth in a plane crash.
-But when she inherits a trunk of Elizabeth's journals, they reveal a woman far different than the cheerful wife and mother Kate thought she knew.
-The complicated portrait of Elizabeth — her upbringing, her marriage, and journey to motherhood — makes Kate question not just their friendship, but her own deepest beliefs about loyalty and honesty at a moment of uncertainty in her own marriage.
-When an unfamiliar man’s name appears in the pages, Kate realizes the extent of what she didn’t know about her friend — including where she was really going when she died.
+ummer on the island was supposed to be a restorative time for Kate, who'd lost her close friend Elizabeth in a sudden accident.
+But when she inherits a trunk of Elizabeth's journals, they reveal a woman far different than the cheerful wife and mother Kate had known, and the complicated truth of where she was really going when she died.

 Set in the anxious summer after the September 11th attacks, this story of two women —their friendship, their marriages, private ambitions and fears — considers the aspects of ourselves we show and those we conceal, and the repercussions of our choices.